 If you get just one of these on your record, your rates will go through the roof and your insurer could drop your policy.
 You may also have your license suspended.

 Make sure to keep an eye on the number of violations or driver’s license points you have on your record.
 You can typically check your driving record by going to your state’s Department of Motor Vehicles (DMV) website.
-Once there, you may need to fill out a request form and pay a fee before you can see a copy of your record.
+Once there, you may need to fill out a request form and pay a fee before you receive a copy.

-Best Car Insurance for a Bad Driving Record: Progressive
+Best Insurance for a Bad Driving Record: Progressive

-Progressive is the best car insurance company for bad driving records.
+Progressive is the best insurance company for drivers with tickets and accidents.
 The nation’s third-largest auto insurer, it’s one of the select few major providers that write policies to high-risk drivers.
 You can even get coverage after a DUI.